What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 Lactobacillus iners

 These bacteria help maintain a healthy vaginal environment by producing substances such as lactic acid, which helps maintain an acidic vaginal pH.
+This acidic environment may help reduce the growth of certain microorganisms associated with vaginal dysbiosis.

 Why Is Lactobacillus Important?

 Lactobacillus acts as one of the vagina's natural protective mechanisms.
+It contributes to vaginal health in several ways:

 Producing lactic acid